Irvise/Documents/Cheatsheets/Libre/Packages.md

 * [Joe](https://joe-editor.sourceforge.io/): it is a minimal, yet severely overlooked editor that resembles the way editors used to be.
 It is more feature packed than what it seems.

 * [Microsoft Visual Studio Code](https://code.visualstudio.com/): a modern text editor with everything you may need.
-While not as small than the rest, it is beautiful, fast, and the best for embedded development with the combination of [PlatformIO](https://platformio.org/).
+While not as small as the rest, it is beautiful, fast, and the best for embedded development with the combination of [PlatformIO](https://platformio.org/).
+Note that the binaries distibuted directly from the web page are not under a libre licence.

 ## Programming